Gallery-of-Kaeon/Kaeon-FUSION/README.md

     		Hello, world!
     	-

-Click [here](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/Samples) for all of our available sample code.
+Click [here](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/Documentation/Samples) for all of our available sample code.

 <h2 align="center">FAQs</h2>

 ### How can I try it out?

-A JavaScript based interpreter for Kaeon FUSION comes with the Kaeon United framework, which you can find [here](https://github.com/Gallery-of-Kaeon/Kaeon-United).
+A JavaScript based interpreter for Kaeon FUSION is included the Kaeon United framework, which you can find [here](https://github.com/Gallery-of-Kaeon/Kaeon-United).

-The Java version of Kaeon FUSION, which is now depricated, has a legacy IDE called Kaeon Origin, which you can find [here](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/IDE/README.md).
+If you have [Node.js](https://nodejs.org/en/) installed, you can use said interpreter via the following command:

+    npx kaeon-united process open my_code.op

+Also,
+a Kaeon FUSION REPL can be opened with this command:

+    npx kaeon-united process

+Additionally,
+there is also an online IDE called [Kaeon Origin](https://github.com/Gallery-of-Kaeon/Kaeon-United), which supports both Kaeon FUSION and JavaScript and can be found [here](https://gallery-of-kaeon.github.io/?unitedjs=https://raw.githubusercontent.com/Gallery-of-Kaeon/Kaeon-Origin/master/Kaeon%20Origin/Application/kaeonOrigin.js).

 ### What's the difference between an interface and a library?